kbowling74/kbowling74/README.md

 <h2 align="center"> Who am I you ask? </h2>
 <div align="center">I'm a data analyst with a background in environmental science.
 I like learning and applying new skills of all kinds.
-I find analyzing and visualizing data very cool; and when it's paired with sustainability - even cooler.
+I find analyzing and visualizing data very cool; and when it's paired with sustainability and climate tech - even cooler.
 </div>
 <br/>